robtweed/qewd/installers/README.md

 ### Installing QEWD with the YottaDB Database

-On a Ubuntu system:
+On a freshly-installed Ubuntu system or on  a Raspberry Pi with Raspian freshly installed:

      cd ~
      wget https://raw.githubusercontent.com/robtweed/qewd/master/installers/install_yottadb.sh
      source install_yottadb.sh

+Note: this will install and configure:

+- Node.js
+- YottaDB
+- QEWD
+- NodeM

+On completion, QEWD will be ready for use - just start it up.

+Don't use this installer if you already have some or all of the components already installed.

-### Installing ewd-xpress with the GlobalsDB Database
+### Installing QEWD with the GlobalsDB Database

-On a Ubuntu system:
+On a freshly-installed Ubuntu system:

      cd ~
      wget https://raw.githubusercontent.com/robtweed/qewd/master/installers/install_globalsdb.sh
      source install_globalsdb.sh

+Note: this will install and configure:

+- Node.js
+- GlobalsDB
+- QEWD
+- cache.node

+On completion, QEWD will be ready for use - just start it up.

+Don't use this installer if you already have some or all of the components already installed.

-### Installing ewd-xpress with the Cache Database
+### Installing QEWD with the Cache Database

 The install script at: